epfl-dlab/aiflows/README.md

 ## Citation

-If you this work useful, please cite:
+If you found this work useful, please cite it as:

 ```
 @misc{josifoski2023flows,
       title={Flows: Building Blocks of Reasoning and Collaborating AI},
-      author={Martin Josifoski and Lars Klein and Maxime Peyrard and Yifei Li and Saibo Geng and Julian Paul Schnitzler and Yuxing Yao and Jiheng Wei and Debjit Paul and Robert West},
+      author={Martin Josifoski and Lars Klein and Maxime Peyrard and Baldwin Nicolas and Yifei Li and Saibo Geng and Julian Paul Schnitzler and Yuxing Yao and Jiheng Wei and Debjit Paul and Robert West},
       year={2023},
       eprint={2308.01285},
       archivePrefix={arXiv},